Acceptable Usage Guidelines for Electronic Student Services

 - If enrolled in a College Web Design course, to present a web page that reflects the highest standards of quality and responsibility.
-As web page publisher, you are responsible both for the content of your web page and all links and references from your web page are consistent with this and other College guidelines, copyright laws, and applicable local, state, federal laws.
+As a web page publisher, you are responsible both for the content of your web page and all links and references from your web page are consistent with this and other College guidelines, copyright laws, and applicable local, state, federal laws.
 Published web pages are not to be used for commercial purposes or for activities not related to the purposes of the College.

-- To understand the implications of sharing personal information or data via the Internet, WWW, e-mail, Instant Messaging or other services that either is open to access by others on and off-campus or that can be forwarded to others.
+- To understand the implications of sharing personal information or data via the Internet, WWW, e-mail, Instant Messaging or other services that either are open to access by others on and off-campus or that can be forwarded to others.

 Examples of Violations of "Acceptable Use"

 - Attempting to obtain unauthorized access or circumventing user authentication or security of any host, network or account ("cracking").
 This includes accessing data not intended for the user, logging into a server or account the user is not expressly authorized to access, or probing the security of systems or networks.